places-workshop/2025/index.markdown

 ## Highlights

 {: .news }
-The [programme](programme-proceedings) of PLACES 2025 are now published.
+The [programme](programme-proceedings) of PLACES 2025 is now published.